 Most sights inland cost on average $4-5 entrance.

 Of course once you head to the tourist beach resorts, things get a little out of hand, so bare this in mind when creating a list of great things to do in Mexico!

 I hope this helps clear up the cost of backpacking Mexico.

 Drone laws in Mexico

-Mexico drone laws are quite fair (As of 2019).
+Mexico drone laws are quite fair.
 Drones can be flown in Mexico, which is great, but there are restrictions on where.

 If you want to fly your drones on beaches, you can, but make sure it isn’t busy, or better yet, fly from the resort you’re staying at.